-The Bogong Project lies within the Lachlan Fold Belt, a major geological province which also hosts the world-class copper deposits Cadia-Ridgeway (owned by Newcrest Mining) and Northparkes (owned by China Molybdenum Co Ltd).
+The Bogong Project lies within the Lachlan Fold Belt, a proven geological province hosting several of Australia’s largest copper deposits including the world-class Cadia-Ridgeway (owned by Newcrest Mining) and Northparkes (owned by China Molybdenum Co Ltd).

 For the further project information, please view our latest Investor Presentation.